alokbitu/Drowsiness-detection-system-RTO/README.md

 # Drowsiness-detection-system-RTO
 A real time driver drowsiness detection application which will prevent from measure accidents , Project monitored by the safety department of Regional Transport Organization<br>

-Backend - Python, Machine Learning
+Backend - Python, Machine Learning<br>
 IoT - Relay set with visual camera